A special conference year deserves very special hosts

 - Naumburg’s Cathedral of St Peter and St Paul

-The central location, or home base, of the conference in Berlin is planned to be at the Estrel Berlin Congress Center and Hotel.
-The Estrel Congress Center is Berlin’s top event location, hosting more than 1,600 events each year, and the Estrel Berlin is Germany's largest and foremost hotel of the capital.
-Located on the world-famous Sonnenallee, Estrel Berlin is situated perfectly between all three of the Stiftung Planetarium Berlin sites.
-Connected to the S-Bahn, it is an easy train ride to any of the other conference locations in the city.
-It also has views of the water with pleasant walking paths, a dock for boat tours, and several different restaurants and bars that can meet any taste buds’ demands.
+The central location, or home base, of the conference in Berlin is planned to be at the Arena Berlin.
+The historic site dates back to its days serving Berlin public transportation in the 1920s.
+Located on the beautiful Spree River, not far from the famous and historic Oberbaumbrücke, Arena Berlin is situated perfectly between all three of the Stiftung Planetarium Berlin sites.
+Extremely close to the to the S-Bahn, it is an easy train ride to any of the other conference locations in the city.
+It also has views of the water with pleasant walking paths, a dock for boat tours, and even a swimming pool aboard a ship.

 Sites of the Stiftung Planetarium Berlin